-E-bills for Spring pre-registration will be issued on November 18, 2013.
-Payment is due December 10, 2013.
-Non-payment of this bill by December 10, 2013 will result in Spring classes being cancelled.
+Summer II bills will be issued on June 2nd.
+Payment is due on June 22nd.
+Non-payment of this bill will result in Summer II classes being cancelled.

 Frequently Asked Questions

 Sections covered in this FAQ page are:

 - Does the student need to be registered for a specific number of credit hours to use the plan?

 - Are there any charges the plan will not cover?

 - Is there a way to use the payment plan for only a specific charge?

 - Can I sign up for the Spring semester at the same time as the Fall?